rbw/flask-journey/README.rst

 Blueprint / Route management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The blueprint management component of Flask-Journey is primarily suited for larger applications with application factories, but works in any type of Flask application.
+This component of Flask-Journey is primarily for larger applications using factories, but works in any type of Flask application.

 **routes.py**